Wendy Padbury: Career

 Her other roles include co-presenter of the second series of Score with the Scaffold.
 She appeared in three series of the children's television adventure programme Freewheelers playing the part of Sue Craig.
 She made a series of appearances as Rosemary Roberts in the British soap opera Emmerdale (then known by its original title Emmerdale Farm), coincidentally opposite Frazer Hines, one of the major stars of that show.

 Her film appearances included a brief role in Charlie Bubbles (1967) with Albert Finney, and Piers Haggard's cult British horror film The Blood on Satan's Claw (1971) as the unfortunate Cathy Vespers.
-Coincidentally, she appeared alongside both actress Roberta Tovey who played Susan in the Dr Who movie Dr Who and the Daleks, and actor Anthony Ainley who a decade later would take the role of The Master in Doctor Who, including the above mentioned episode, "The Five Doctors".
+Coincidentally, she appeared alongside both actress Roberta Tovey who played Susan in the Doctor Who movie Dr Who and the Daleks, and actor Anthony Ainley who a decade later would take the role of The Master in Doctor Who, including the above-mentioned episode, "The Five Doctors".

-In an interview with Doctor Who Magazine, Padbury explained that she no longer appeared at Doctor Who conventions nor spoke about her time on the programme, as she felt she no longer had anything new to say about her time in the show.
+In an interview with Doctor Who Magazine, Padbury explained that she no longer appeared at Doctor Who conventions nor spoke about her time on the programme, as she felt she no longer had anything new to say.
 However, following her retirement she returned to the convention scene and was a guest at Gallifrey One in 2009 where she spoke about how she first met then new Doctor actor, Matt Smith.

 Padbury is now retired and lives in France, having previously worked as a theatrical agent.
 Nicholas Courtney, Colin Baker and Mark Strickson, all former Doctor Who actors, were among her clients.
 She discovered Matt Smith at the National Youth Theatre.